This was written in 2014, but I’m re-sharing…

-The other week, I was at my community park in Berkeley, CA. I overheard two men who work at the community park center, talking to each other.
-One of the men told his colleague that he saw a female colleague dancing at a club.
+The other week I was at my community park in Berkeley, CA. I overheard two men who work at the community park center, talking to each other.
+One of the men told his colleague that he saw a woman colleague dancing at a club.
 He said that she was on disability leave because she had postpartum depression.
 Shaking his head disapprovingly at his colleague, he said, “I saw her at that club and she was having a good time.
 She didn’t look depressed to me.”

 It wasn’t my conversation so I didn’t come over to correct this man and his assumptions about what it ‘looks like to be depressed.’
 I decided to be ‘polite’ over being ‘politically correct’.
 Should have I?